rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 I'm sarcastic.
 Or snarky.
 Or both.
 Or perhaps they are the same.
 Or similar.
 Many students enjoy my snarkiness.
 But not all.
 Here are the telling comments.

 > [T]he sarcastic way the professor handled interaction with students made me uncomfortable to approach him for questions or office hours.
 It was not funny as it was meant to be.
-(Student 4)

 > Please comment on: The Instructor helped me to understand the subject matter of the course.
 I did feel that I learned a lot, although sometimes Sam approached things such as questions a little sarcastically.
-(Student 14)

 I know that not every student deals well with my sarcasm.
 And I don't want to make students uncomfortable approaching me.
 I've tried to teach while doing my best to restrain my sarcasm, and it has not been successful.
 Can I say to myself that "it's only two students" or should I treat it as an issue that more students felt but few were comfortable addressing in the EOCEs?
 I thought I had asked my students this question directly on the last day of class, but it appears that I did not.